 All online merchant services providers will offer different pricing plans for when they handle credit card transactions.
 But the best merchant services will provide a more responsible approach to collecting payments.
-Quality teams will provide sensible rates that are consistent for all card transactions and keeps you from bearing hidden fees.
+Quality teams will provide sensible rates that are consistent for all card transactions and keep you from bearing hidden fees.

 The best merchant services will be direct with you and provide predictable pricing points for all your transactions.
 The work can be the opposite of what you’d find through a tiered pricing plan.

 A tiered pricing plan is a system for credit card processing that determines what you will pay for each transaction.
 It creates frustration and confusion, as you might struggle to figure out what you’re going to spend when taking care of your transactions.